“Wanting to control the outcome.”

 I thought that’s my primary problem, wanting to know how.

 God didn’t answer me then no matter how much I huffed and puffed.
-I’ve relented and accept the fact that, huh, I even wanted to will God into action, but God won’t allow my childishness.
+I’ve relented and accepted the fact that, huh, I even wanted to will God into action, but God won’t allow my childishness.

 True to His ways, He gave me my answer when I least expect it, and yes, through my wrestling and frustration.